Skip to content

 Some candlemakers recommend using a small amount of fractionated coconut oil in their soy wax to minimize frosting and improve glass adhesion.

 But remember that you have to make the oil the proportion of the fragrance too.
 Since your wax is similar to a sponge, it can only hold so much oil.
-Adding coconut oil can help you lower your fragrance load.
+Adding coconut oil can help you lower your fragrance load

 Pouring Method